ArtisticProgramming/Event-Driven-Architecture-Proof-of-Concepts/src/Saga/README.md

    - **Debugging**: Tracking failures and understanding the saga's state requires robust monitoring and logging.
    - **Data Consistency**: Achieving eventual consistency requires careful design.

+---

+# Saga Coordination: Choreography vs Orchestration

+## Choreography

+Choreography is a way to coordinate sagas where participants exchange events without a centralized point of control.
+With choreography, each local transaction publishes domain events that trigger local transactions in other services.

+### Choreography Overview

+#### Benefits
+- Good for simple workflows that require few participants and don't need a coordination logic.
+- Doesn't require additional service implementation and maintenance.
+- Doesn't introduce a single point of failure, since the responsibilities are distributed across the saga participants.

+#### Drawbacks
+- Workflow can become confusing when adding new steps, as it's difficult to track which saga participants listen to which commands.
+- There's a risk of cyclic dependency between saga participants because they have to consume each other's commands.
+- Integration testing is difficult because all services must be running to simulate a transaction.

+---

+## Orchestration

+Orchestration is a way to coordinate sagas where a centralized controller tells the saga participants what local transactions to execute.
+The saga orchestrator handles all the transactions and tells the participants which operation to perform based on events.
+The orchestrator executes saga requests, stores and interprets the states of each task, and handles failure recovery with compensating transactions.

+### Orchestration Overview

+#### Benefits
+- Good for complex workflows involving many participants or new participants added over time.
+- Suitable when there is control over every participant in the process, and control over the flow of activities.
+- Doesn't introduce cyclical dependencies, because the orchestrator unilaterally depends on the saga participants.
+- Saga participants don't need to know about commands for other participants.
+Clear separation of concerns simplifies business logic.

+#### Drawbacks
+- Additional design complexity requires an implementation of a coordination logic.
+- There's an additional point of failure, because the orchestrator manages the complete workflow.